Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death

 That was only the beginning of what would prove to be a bizarre saga, full of stranger-than-fiction twists (that indeed proved fodder for a 2014 Lifetime movie that Murphy's dad called "cheap").

-As shock rippled through Hollywood and beyond, authorities set out to determine what happened to the barely 32-year-old actress, who would've been 41 today.
+As shock rippled through Hollywood and beyond, authorities set out to determine what happened to the barely 32-year-old actress.

 An autopsy was performed but the cause of death was deferred, as tends to be the case, pending the results of toxicology tests.
 Oddly, the death certificate issued by the county listed Murphy's father as "unknown," though he was known.
 He was Sharon's ex-husband, Angelo Bertolotti, and he didn't attend his daughter's funeral on Dec.
 24.

+The day before, he told E!
+News, "If I wanted to go, I would go, but I don't want to see her that way.
+She was flawless to me.
+She was a little bright child.
+I have only good memories about her.
+She's a memory to me now.
+To me, she's off making a movie somewhere."

+Bertolotti said he was "very shocked" by his daughter's death.
+"I can't believe it really," he said.
+"It happened so fast; I'm just trying to figure it all out right now.
+I'm very upset by it."
-Not surprisingly, every searchable financial and legal issue in Monjack's past was dredged up within days.

-But he didn't go into hiding; with Sharon Murphy's support, he was determined to speak on behalf of Brittany.
+Not surprisingly, every searchable financial and legal issue in Monjack's past was dredged up within days—but he didn't go into hiding.
+Instead, with Sharon Murphy's support, he was determined to speak on behalf of Brittany.

-In fact, Monjack reached out to Access Hollywood the day after she died.
+And so Monjack reached out to Access Hollywood the day after she died.

 "My world was destroyed yesterday," he told the outlet.
-She had been suffering from flu-like symptoms and had developed laryngitis, and had seen a doctor, but otherwise his wife seemed OK, he said.
+Murphy had been suffering from flu-like symptoms and had developed laryngitis, and had seen a doctor, but otherwise his wife seemed OK, he said.

 "She had been tired at the end of the year, she made a couple movies," Monjack said.